syncfusion/blazor-docs/src/grid/datagrid/editing.md

 You can continue editing the next row or previous row from the current record in batch mode by enabling [`EditSettings.AllowNextRowEdit`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_AllowNextRowEdit) to **true**.

-Pressing TAB from the last cell of the current record allows to edit the next row and Pressing SHIFT + TAB from the first cell of the current record allows to edit the previous row.
+Pressing TAB from the last cell of the current row allows editing the next row and Pressing SHIFT + TAB from the first cell of the current row allows editing the previous row.

 ```csharp
 @using Syncfusion.Blazor.Grids